minecraft-linux/macos-builder/README.md

 _Exception to the rule are Minecraft Trial and Edu where the latter doesn't work at this time._

-For the most current version of this rule, please see https://minecraft-linux.github.io/faq/index.html#can-i-play-with-an-apk
+For the latest version of this rule, please see https://minecraft-linux.github.io/faq/index.html#can-i-play-with-an-apk